Scan $B$-Statistic for Kernel Change-Point Detection: SCAN -STATISTICS

-We obtain an analytical expression for ${\rm Var}[Z_B]$ in (\ref{scan-stats}) and (\ref{stopping-time}), by utilizing the correspondence between the $\mbox{MMD}_u^2$ statistics and $U$-statistic \citep{Serfling80} and known properties of $U$-statistic.
-We can also derive the covariance structure for the offline and online $Z$-statistics (Lemma \ref{lemma:cov_stats}), which are used to establish the significance level and the ARL properties. \begin{lemma}[Variance of $Z_B$ under the null] Given a fixed block size $B$ and number of blocks $N$, under the null hypothesis,
+We obtain an analytical expression for ${\rm Var}[Z_B]$, which is useful when forming the detection statistic in (\ref{scan-stats}) and (\ref{stopping-time}). \begin{lemma}[Variance of $Z_B$ under the null] Given block size $B\geq 2$ and the number of blocks $N$, under the null hypothesis,

-where $x,\, x',\,x'',\,x''',\, y,$ and $y'$ are \iid~with the null distribution $P$. \end{lemma} Lemma \ref{thm:variance} provides a much simpler way to estimate ${\rm Var} [Z_B]$ compared to a naive way of using the sample variance of $Z_B$ via bootstrapping, which requires a huge amount of samples.
-For instance, to generate $10000$ instances of $Z_B$, we need a total of $10000(N+1)B$ samples, since each $Z_B$ needs $(N+1)B$ samples.
-On the other hand, via Lemma \ref{thm:variance}, we only need to evaluate $\mathbb{E}[h^2(x,x',y,y')]$ and ${\rm Cov} [h(x,x',y,y'), h(x'',x''', y,y')]$, which requires much smaller number of samples.
-For instance, we may draw four samples without replacement from the reference data as $x$, $x'$, $y$, $y'$, evaluate the sampled function value, and then form a Monte Carlo average; the other term ${\rm Cov} [h(x,x',y,y'), h(x'',x''', y,y')]$ can be estimated in a similar fashion.